GatorShan/Tragopogon-Methylation-Project/DMG/README.md

 TragDub29136-RA
 TragDub30060-RA
 ```
-## 2. Prepare files for GO enrichment analysis
+## 2. GO enrichment analysis of DMGs
+The output files can be found at `/blue/soltis/shan158538/Methylation/OutPut/DMG_GO_analysis`.
 GOseq pipeline included in Trinity (version r20180213-2.6.5) was used for GO enrichment analysis by using GO terms derived from the annotation of T. dubius reference genome (FDR < 0.05).
 The method has been used in Trag inflorescence transcriptome paper and can be found [here](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/Annotation/GO_enrichment#gene-ontology-enrichment-analysis).
 ### 2.1 Extract GO assignment
 Xiaoxian's previous work has annotated the Tdu ref genome using Trinotate, and the result can be found in `Tdub.trinotate.annotation.xls`.
 ```